DavidMcDonald1993/cobdock/README.md

 5. Executing ZDOCK

 We strongly advise setting a low number of processes for PLANTS since it is memory intensive.
+This file can also be used to configure timeouts for all of the molecular docking programs (set to "1h" (one hour) by default).
+To set the timeout to 30 minutes, change the timeout to "30m".
+To set the timeout to 10 seconds, change the timeout to "10s".

 ### Running the COBDock pipeline
 Run the following command: